unitymakesus/unity-starter/wp-content/plugins/quick-featured-images/README.txt

 = 12.3.7 =
 * Added background color for transparent thumbnails or vector graphics on admin pages
 * Changed in 'Set, replace, remove': Tiny rearrangement of explanations
-* in PRO version: Added options for thumbnails of external services embedded with an URL
+* in Pro version: Added options for thumbnails of external services embedded with an URL

 = 12.3.6 =
 * Fixed missing sanitations of ID in "Columns" class to close possible cross-site-scripting security hole